VoidGeek/Reachinbox-MailBot/ReadMe.md

 - `/auth/outlook`: Initiates Outlook authentication
 - `/process-email/gmail`: Processes the latest unread Gmail email
 - `/process-email/outlook`: Processes the latest unread Outlook email

+## All these are done automatically by web socket server.